XAP-Software/XAP-Software.github.io/_posts/2022-05-06-Setting-up-replication.md

     `max_replication_slots = database_to_replication * 2`

-2) Before registering the adapter, you need to install the database driver, information about this can be found at the bottom of the page (SAP HANA smart data integration and all its patches Product Availability Matrix (PAM) for SAP HANA SDI 2.0) by the address:
+2) Before registering the adapter, you need to install the database driver.
+Information about it can be found at the bottom of the page (SAP HANA smart data integration and all its patches Product Availability Matrix (PAM) for SAP HANA SDI 2.0) by the address:

     https://help.sap.com/viewer/7952ef28a6914997abc01745fef1b607/2.0_SPS06/en-US/f8a15f52581e4f908c296fb92d0bec61.html

-3) Download the driver on the official website of the database.
-Then add the driver to the <DPAgent_root>/lib/ folder in .jar format
+3) Download the driver from the official website of the database and then add this driver to the <DPAgent_root>/lib/ folder using '.jar' format

 4) Register adapter.
 Section 9.
 Adapter Registration

 ## Installing Data Provisionig Agent

-1) Downloading SDI Data Provisioning Agent on the site
+1) Download SDI Data Provisioning Agent from the site

     https://tools.hana.ondemand.com/#cloudintegration

-2) Unzip the archive and install it in the `/usr/sap/dataprovagent/` directory.
-Installation is performed from the root folder with the command:
+2) Unzip the archive and install it into `/usr/sap/dataprovagent/` directory.
+The installation is performed from the root folder with the command:
     ```
         ./hdbinst --silent --batch --path="/usr/sap/dataprovagent" --agent_listener_port=5050 --agent_admin_port=5051
     ```

-3) In the `<DPAgent_root>/bin/` folder, run the `dpagent_servicedaemon.sh` file through the code editor and comment out the `pingAgent` function:
+3) In the `<DPAgent_root>/bin/` folder, run the `dpagent_servicedaemon.sh` file via code editor and comment out the `pingAgent` function:

     ![Alt text](../article_images/data_provisioning_agent1.png)

-    Run the `dpagent_env.sh` file in the same folder and comment out the lines starting with “-e”:
+    Run the `dpagent_env.sh` file which is in the same folder and comment out the lines starting with “-e”:

     ![Alt text](../article_images/data_provisioning_agent2.png)